Setting up SLAs

 Your Jira admin or project admin can set SLAs in Project settings > SLAs.

-When you set an SLA, you choose three things:
+When you set an SLA, you select three things:

 - Who can view your SLA: only agents or also customers on the customer portal